wjzeng/postgres/README.md

 This is a *TEMPORAL WORKING* repository for ZHEAP upgrading, which developing branch is `REL_13_ZHEAP`.

 The original ZHEAP repository doesn't consider version upgrades.
 Therefore, upgrade work will be done in this temporary repository.

-In the future, we plan to merge it with the ZHEAP repository.
+In the future, I plan to merge it with the ZHEAP repository.

 ## Current status and Branch

-This is based on PG version 13 beta 3.
+This is based on PG version 13 beta 3 (2020.9.9 version).

 The developing branch is `REL_13_ZHEAP`.

-pgbench can be done.
++ pgbench can be done.

-No other tests or checks have been done.
++ Passed regression test (make check).
++ Passed tests (make check-world) without `eval-plan-qual-trigger`.

 ## Compile

 ```
 $ cd postgresql_zheap
 $ git checkout REL_13_ZHEAP
-$ ../configure --prefix=/some/where/dir
+$ ./configure --prefix=/some/where/dir
 $ make && make install
 ```